-Multiple arrests were made on East Fourth Street because of "unlawful behavior by large crowd," another tweet said.
-Police appeared to outnumber the protesters greatly.
+Multiple arrests were made at East Fourth Street because of "unlawful behavior by large crowd," another tweet said.
+Police appeared to greatly outnumber protesters.

 Some chanted "no justice, no peace" and "black lives matter," words heard in Ferguson, Missouri, and New York, where sometimes-violent demonstrations occurred after African-Americans died at the hands of white police officers.

 Brelo, 31, was accused of firing the bullets that killed Timothy Russell, 43, and Malissa Williams, 30, on November 29, 2012, after a 22-mile police chase ended in a middle school parking lot.
-Brelo stood on the hood of the car Russell was driving and fired 15 shots through the windshield, authorities said.
+Authorities said Brelo stood on the hood of the car Russell was driving and fired 15 shots through the windshield.

-About a dozen officers fired a total of 137 rounds at the car, but no other officers were charged with manslaughter.
+Though about a dozen officers fired a total of 137 rounds at the car, no other officers were charged with manslaughter.

-Relatives of Russell and Williams had harsh words for police and the court system Saturday.
+Relatives of the slain citizens had harsh words for police and the court system Saturday.

-"We were expecting him to be convicted of at least one of the charges," said Jackie Russell, Russell's sister-in-law, said on CNN.
+"We were expecting him to be convicted of at least one of the charges," said Jackie Russell, sister-in-law of Timothy Russell, said on CNN.
 "We feel as though basically the judge gave him a pat on the back and said good job for shooting those people."

 The family later released a statement.

 "The judge began the explanation of his ruling by pointing to the countless instances across the nation where racialized policing has occurred and resulted in the untimely deaths of Black and Brown women, men and children.
-Even as Judge O'Donnell acknowledged the disproportionate killing of people of color, he failed to hold Officer Michael Brelo accountable for his reckless and cruel actions," it said.
+Even as Judge O'Donnell acknowledged the disproportionate killing of people of color, he failed to hold Officer Michael Brelo accountable for his reckless and cruel actions," a line read.